UEFI Multiboot (without needing MBR\Legacy booting)

 1. If the start addresses of the four partition table entries in the MBR of the USB drive are not in ascending order, some UEFI BIOSes will not allow you to UEFI-boot even though one of the partitions contains a FAT32 partition with valid EFI boot files. e.g. many Asus BIOSes.

-3. If the MBR partitions overlap, the UEFI BIOS will ignore all partitions on that disk.
+3. If the MBR partitions overlap, the UEFI BIOS will ignore all partitions on that disk and won't UEFI-boot from any of them.